 McCardell has formed a group, Choose Responsibility.
 It’s to raise the issue of the drinking age.
-It provides the public information on both sides of the issue.
+It provides the public facts on both sides of the issue.
 He says the “legal age 21 has unintended consequences and the public needs to know about what those are.”7

 Dr. McCardell believes that we can solve the drinking age issue.
 But it takes public discussion.
 And that’s what he’s promoting